passdan/BioinformaticiansToolbox/ChipSeq.md

         -n Sample1 \
         --outdir macs2 \
         -q 0.01 \
-        --broad \
+        --broad
-        2> ${OUTPUT_DIR}/logs/macs2_log.txt
 ```
-Now lets take our annotated peaks and add them to the IGV browser to see agreement (or not)
+Now lets take our identified peaks and add them to the IGV browser to see agreement (or not)

-A good practice is to run additional peak calling algorythms and use those in agreement as your default set.
+A good practice is to run additional peak calling algorithms and use those in agreement as your default set.

 ### HOMER
 ```